Lewis Binford: Ethnoarchaeology

 Binford withdrew from the theoretical debates that followed the rapid adoption of New Archaeology (by then also called processual archaeology) in the 1960s and 70s, instead focusing on his work on the Mousterian, a Middle Palaeolithic lithic industry found in Europe, North Africa and the Near East.
-In 1969 he decided to undertake ethnographic fieldwork among the Nunamiut in Alaska, in order to better understand the periglacial environment that Mousterian hominins occupied, and to see first hand how hunter-gatherer behavior is reflected in material remains.
-This methodology—conducting ethnographic fieldwork to establish firm correlations between behavior and material culture—is known as ethnoarchaeology and while not being invented by Binford, was shaped by his incorporation with Processual (New) Archaeology.
-Most of Binford's later work was focused on the Palaeolithic and hunter-gatherers in the archaeological record.
+Interested in how to translate human behavior from patterns in the archeological record, he began ethnoarchaeology fieldwork among the Nunamiut in Alaska, a research choice based on periglacial environments similar to those occupied by Mousterian humans during the Pleistocene.
+The objective was to see first hand how hunter-gatherer behavior is reflected in material remains and to build interpretive methodologies from this kind of experience.
+Conducting ethnographic fieldwork to establish firm correlations between behavior and material culture is known as ethnoarchaeology, and while not being invented by Binford, was shaped significantly by his incorporation with Processual (New) Archaeology.
+Most of Binford's later work was focused on the lifeways of Palaeolithic humans, and in parallel the diversity of hunter-gatherer societies in the historic and prehistoric periods.

 Later career

-Binford joined the Southern Methodist University faculty in 1991, after teaching for 23 years as a distinguished professor at the University of New Mexico.
+Binford joined the Southern Methodist University faculty in 1991, after teaching and training students for 23 years as a distinguished professor at the University of New Mexico.

 Binford's last published book, Constructing Frames of Reference (2001), was edited by his then wife, Nancy Medaris Stone.
 His wife at the time of his death, Amber Johnson, has said that she and a colleague will finish editing a book Binford had in progress at the time of his death.

 He died on April 11, 2011, in Kirksville, Missouri, at the age of 79.